 Indulge your love of creative writing and meet accomplished British writers

-Study abroad at Scottish Universities' International Summer School is ideal for students with a penchant for creative writing or a passion for British literature.
+Studying abroad in Edinburgh at the Scottish Universities' International Summer School (SUISS) is ideal for students with a love for creative writing or a passion for British and Irish literature, or a zest for theater and performance.
 You will have the opportunity to work with accomplished British writers and study with students from around the world.

-The short-term, intensive courses run for two or three weeks and credit can be awarded at either the undergraduate or graduate level.
-You have the choice of attending one or multiple of these courses:
+The short-term, intensive courses run for two or four weeks and credit can be awarded at either the undergraduate or graduate level.
+You have the choice of attending one or a combination of these courses:

-- Term One: Literature – Modernism (2 weeks)
+- Session One: Literature – Modernism (2 weeks)

-- Term Two: Literature – Scottish Literature (2 weeks)
+- Session Two: Literature – Scottish Literature (2 weeks)

-- Term Three Literature – Contemporary Literature (2 weeks)
+- Session Three: Literature – Contemporary Literature (2 weeks)

 - Creative Writing (4 weeks)